Who's Behind Listverse?

 Imagine a world with no sewers, no running water, and rats.
 Lots of rats.
 Where rats are found, fleas tend to follow.
 In the middle years of the 14th century, the odds were good that many of those fleas carried our good friend Y. pestis.
 If you were living anywhere in Europe, Asia, or North Africa at the time, the odds were also quite good that you lived in squalor and had little (if any) means of avoiding contact with the plague or anyone infected with it.

 In Europe, in particular, people lived in close quarters with one another and often shared their living spaces with all sorts of vermin.
-They seldom washed, and they lived in close proximity to their own filth.
+They seldom washed, and they lived close to their own filth.
 Gone were the baths, sewers, and aqueducts of Roman times.
 Returning to prehistoric levels of filth left the people ripe for infection.

 8 The Silk Road

-Named for the luxuriant threads spun by the Asian silk worm that merchants carried along its 6,400-kilometer (4,000 mi) span, the Silk Road was founded during China’s Han dynasty.
+Named for the luxuriant threads spun by the Asian silkworm that merchants carried along its 6,400-kilometer (4,000 mi) span, the Silk Road was founded during China’s Han dynasty.
 Though the route was a marvel of commerce and diplomacy and allowed for the exchange of goods, languages, ideas, and customs between just about every society from the Atlantic to the Pacific, it also served as a superhighway for infectious diseases.

 Historians and epidemiologists alike agree that the plague started somewhere in present-day China or Mongolia and then followed the Silk Road and had reached Crimea by 1346.
 Though outbreaks of bubonic plague had occurred before in recorded history, most notably in the Plague of Justinian in the sixth century, they hadn’t occurred in a world half so connected as that of the mid-1300s.
 With the blessings of trade and cultural exchange came the curse of microbial exchange.

-7 The Siege Of Kaffa
+7 The Siege of Kaffa

 Whereas the Silk Road was a peaceful means by which the Black Death made its way to Europe and Africa, the Mongol conquests of the High Middle Ages were a far more cataclysmic vector.
 Beginning with the rise of Genghis Khan in the late 12th and early 13th centuries, the Mongol conquests took Eurasia by storm.
 Within the lifetime of Genghis, the Mongols, masters of the horse and composite bow, had laid waste to an unspeakably large swath of land stretching from the Korean peninsula to Hungary.
 After Genghis Khan died, the empire fragmented into different factions, called khanates, held by his numerous sons.

 One of these divisions, the Golden Horde, stretched from Siberia into Eastern Europe.
 It covered the Crimean Peninsula, in which lay the city of Kaffa.
 A group of Italian merchants was granted special privileges for the control of Kaffa, which proved beneficial for the Mongols in that it gave them access to European markets.
-After relations between the Italian merchants and the natives began to deteriorate, the Mongols ended up laying siege to Kaffa.
+After relations between the Italian merchants and the natives began to deteriorate, the Mongols laid siege to Kaffa.

 During the siege, the Black Death began to make its way through the Mongol ranks.
 Rather than letting the disease get the best of them, they made it work for them.
-True to form as masters of murderous ingenuity, the Mongols loaded the plague-ridden corpses of their soldiers onto their catapults and launched them over the city walls in a early instance of germ warfare.
+True to form as masters of murderous ingenuity, the Mongols loaded the plague-ridden corpses of their soldiers onto their catapults and launched them over the city walls in an early instance of germ warfare.
 This, of course, brought the plague into the city, just as the merchants were fleeing back to Sicily.
 It is generally agreed that the siege of Kaffa was a watershed moment for the expansion of the Black Death into Europe.

 6 Climate Change